Oghma-Infinium/Ascensio/README.md

 ## Contact

-If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support!
+If you have an issue with the list, please feel free to join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support!

 ## Credits and Thanks